tcbegley/tcbegley.github.io/src/content/posts/bayesian-billiards.md

 date: '2020-11-21 08:00:00'
 author: 'Tom'
 excerpt:
-  'In his seminal paper "An Essay twoards solving a Problem in the Doctrine of Chances", Thomas Bayes introduced a thought experiment involving six balls thrown randomly onto a billiards table. '
+  'In his seminal paper "An Essay towards solving a Problem in the Doctrine of Chances", Thomas Bayes introduced a thought experiment involving six balls thrown randomly onto a billiards table. '
 tags: ['bayesian statistics', 'interactive']
 ---

-In his seminal [paper][bayes-paper] "An Essay twoards solving a Problem in the Doctrine of Chances", [Thomas Bayes][bayes] introduced a thought experiment involving six balls thrown randomly onto a billiards table.
+In his seminal [paper][bayes-paper] "An Essay towards solving a Problem in the Doctrine of Chances", [Thomas Bayes][bayes] introduced a thought experiment involving six balls thrown randomly onto a billiards table.
 This example is often used in popular science as an introduction to the ideas of Bayesian